-- 1. Occupations differ systematically in the intellectual Ability they require. - 2.
-But they also differ in the Interests and Temperament they require. - A simple two factor solution shows that high ability can trade off for low Industry or Conscientiousness and that Boldness (low Anxiety) and Realistic interests differs from high Anxiety and Social interests. - 4.
-We can examine the extent to which this second dimension a difference of gender using factor extension.
+- 1. College majors and occupations differ systematically in the intellectual Ability they require. - 2.
+But they also differ in the Interests and Temperament they require. - 3.
+Examine the structure of the mean personality scale scores for college majors and for occupations. - 4.
+The space is 2-3 dimensional. - 5.
+A simple two factor solution shows that high ability can trade off for low Industry or Conscientiousness and that Boldness (low Anxiety) and Realistic interests differs from high Anxiety and Social interests. - 6.
+We can examine the extent these two dimensions relate to a variety of criteria using factor extension (Dwyer, 1937; Horn, 1973)